 \section{Abstract}

-The separability problem for word languages of a class $\C$ by languages of a class $\S$ asks, for two given languages $I$ and $E$ from $\C$, whether there exists a language $S$ from $\S$ that includes $I$ and excludes $E$, that is, $I \subseteq S$ and $S\cap E = \emptyset$.
-In this work, we assume some mild closure properties for $\C$ and study for which such classes $\C$, separability by piecewise testable languages (PTL) is decidable.
+The separability problem for word languages of a class $\C$ by languages of a class $\S$ asks, for two given languages~$I$ and~$E$ from $\C$, whether there exists a language $S$ from $\S$ that includes $I$ and excludes $E$, that is, $I \subseteq S$ and $S\cap E = \emptyset$.
+In this work, we assume some mild closure properties for $\C$ and study for which such classes separability by a piecewise testable language (\ptl) is decidable.
 We characterize these classes in terms of decidability of (two variants of) an unboundedness problem.
-From this we deduce that separability by PTL is decidable for a number of language classes, such as the context-free languages and languages of labeled vector addition systems.
-Furthermore, it follows that separability by PTL is decidable if and only if one can compute for any language of the class its downward closure wrt.\ the \subword ordering (i.e., if the set of \subwords of any language of the class is effectively regular).
+From this, we deduce that separability by \ptl is decidable for a number of language classes, such as the context-free languages and languages of labeled vector addition systems.
+Furthermore, it follows that separability by \ptl is decidable if and only if one can compute for any language of the class its downward closure wrt.\ the \subword ordering (\emph{i.e.}, if the set of \subwords of any language of the class is effectively regular).

 The obtained decidability results contrast some undecidability results.
-In fact, for all the (non-regular) language classes we present as examples with decidable separability, it is undecidable whether a given language is a PTL itself.
+In fact, for all (non-regular) language classes that we present as examples with decidable separability, it is undecidable whether a given language is a \ptl itself.

-Our characterization involves a result of independent interest, which states that for \emph{any} kind of languages $I$ and $E$, non-separability is equivalent to the existence of common patterns in $I$ and $E$.
+Our characterization involves a result of independent interest, which states that for \emph{any} kind of languages $I$ and $E$, non-separability by \ptl is equivalent to the existence of common patterns in $I$ and $E$.